I am constantly on the lookout for healthy easy dinner recipes and summer is no exception.

 At home, I have the luxury of the oven or slow cooker but when on the sailboat I am limited to a one burner alcohol stove and a propane BBQ.

 We recently spent 5 days living aboard our boat and 3 of those days we had some grandchildren with us.
-One of those grandchildren is a type 1 diabetic which made healthy meals even more important although we tend to eat healthily the majority of the time anyways.
+One of those grandchildren is a type 1 diabetic which made healthy meals even more important although we tend to eat healthily the majority of the time anyway.

 Foil Pack Meals

-I love these foil pack meals.
+I love these foil-pack meals.
 Simply prepare the foil packs and either pop them on the BBQ or into the oven to cook.
 I make these often whether at home or on the boat.
-Add a salad or potatoes/ rice for a complete meal.
+Add a salad or potatoes/rice for a complete meal.

-Here is a couple of our favorites.
+Here is a couple of our favourites.

 Garlic Parmesan Chicken

 1 chicken breast 2 Tbsp butter

 1 clove garlic, minced salt & pepper to taste